 Caralluma caudata (basionym), Orbea caudata subsp. caudata

-Orbea caudata is a low clumping perennial succulent that spread over the ground forming lax cushions.
-The stems are brownish-green or dark olive-green or grey-green more or less mottled with brownish or purple, up to 4 inches (10 cm) long and up to 0.4 inch (1 cm) across, excluding teeth.
-The teeth are long-tapering, spine-like, more or less spaced, horizontally spreading or up-curved and up to 0.4 inch (1 cm) long.
-The five-pointed, fleshy, starry flowers are yellowish to dark-yellow and produced in late summer or autumn.
+Orbea caudata is a low-growing succulent with dark olive-green or grey-green stems that spread over the ground forming lax mats.
+The stems are more or less mottled with brownish or purple, up to 4 inches (10 cm) long and up to 0.4 inches (1 cm) across excluding teeth.
+The teeth are long-tapering, spine-like, more or less spaced, horizontally spreading or up-curved, and up to 0.4 inches (1 cm) long.
+The five-pointed, star-shaped flowers are yellowish to dark-yellow and produced in late summer or fall.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Several species are relatively easy to grow.
 Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
 A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
 A heated growing bench or incubator may help delicate plants to get through the colder months.
 However, many species live under shrubs in habitat and prefer light shade rather than full sun.